Hierarchical Context Alignment with Disentangled Geometric and Temporal Modeling for Semantic Occupancy Prediction: Related Work

 \subsection{Temporal Modeling in 3D Visual Perception}

-The incorporation of temporal information has gained prominence in applications such as temporal 3D object detection~\cite{zhang2019exploiting,wang2019unos,luo2020consistent,li2021enforcing,kopf2021robust,lin2022sparse4d,liu2022petr,liu2023petrv2} and video depth estimation~\cite{watson2021temporal,long2021multi,cai2023riav,sun2023sc,chen2024neuralrecon,bello2024self,wang2023crafting}, enhancing overall prediction accuracy.
+The incorporation of temporal information has gained prominence in applications such as temporal 3D object detection~\cite{li2021enforcing,kopf2021robust,liu2023petrv2} and video depth estimation~\cite{chen2024neuralrecon,wang2023crafting}, enhancing overall prediction accuracy.
 Temporal 3D object detection generally targets coarse-grained, regional-level predictions~\cite{liu2023petrv2,lin2022sparse4d}, whereas video depth estimation techniques strive to establish correspondences across sequential video frames~\cite{long2021multi,cai2023riav}.
 Nevertheless, such approaches fall short in SOP, where capturing fine-grained features is crucial for dense semantic perception.
-VoxFormer-T~\cite{li2023voxformer} establishes the first temporal framework for camera-based SOP by merely stacking features from different frames, yet the temporal correspondence modeling for the dense perception task of SOP remains unexplored.
-In this paper, we propose to explicitly model the temporal context correlation through pattern affinity, thereby aggregating reliable aligned temporal content and mitigating the impact of incomplete observations.\looseness=-1
+VoxFormer~\cite{li2023voxformer} establishes the first temporal framework for camera-based SOP by merely stacking features from different frames, yet the temporal correspondence modeling for the dense perception task of SOP remains unexplored. \emph{GaussianWorld~\cite{zuo2025gaussianworld} proposes to exploit the scene evolution by considering the continuity of 3D occupancy.
+However, it fuses context from different temporal frames without explicit pattern similarity modeling, which may lead to unstable representation learning due to unaligned semantic content.
+GDFusion~\cite{chen2025rethinking} incorporates the formulation of RNNs to implement gradient descent for temporal information integration, considering temporal motion, temporal geometry, and scene-level temporal cues.
+Nevertheless, the lack of explicit temporal correspondence modeling may result in unstable learning, and the RNN-based formulation is susceptible to cumulative errors~\cite{li2017diffusion, mao2022review,li2024time}.} In contrast, our approach explicitly models temporal context correlation through homography warping and affinity-aware dynamic refinement, enabling reliable aggregation of aligned temporal content while mitigating the impact of incomplete observations.\looseness=-1